Blox Price Up 42.5% Over Last Week (CDT)

-Blox (CURRENCY:CDT) traded 3.4% lower against the U.S. dollar during the 24-hour period ending at 22:00 PM ET on November 22nd.
-One Blox coin can now be bought for $0.20 or 0.00000312 BTC on popular cryptocurrency exchanges.
-Blox has a market capitalization of $196.52 million and approximately $620,892.00 worth of Blox was traded on exchanges in the last 24 hours.
+Blox (CURRENCY:CDT) traded 3.4% lower against the U.S. dollar during the 1 day period ending at 17:00 PM ET on November 25th.
+One Blox coin can now be purchased for approximately $0.20 or 0.00000312 BTC on major cryptocurrency exchanges.
+Blox has a total market cap of $196.52 million and approximately $620,892.00 worth of Blox was traded on exchanges in the last day.
 During the last seven days, Blox has traded up 42.5% against the U.S. dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.